nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

         You can override built-in types definition (File, Folder, ...) by creating a type with the same name.
 See the [dedicated how to override existing document types]({{page page='how-to-override-existing-document-types'}}).
         {{/callout}}

-    1. To inherit characteristics from another document type, select it in **Extends**.
+    1. In **Extends**, select the document type to inherit characteristics from.

         {{#> callout type='info' }}
         Common inheritance choices are Folder for a folderish document type and File for a "file-based" document type.
         {{/callout}}

-    1. Click OK.
+    1. Click **OK**.

         ![]({{file name='doc_type_creation.png'}} ?w=350,border=true)
         Your document type is created.
-Now, you need to configure all its characteristics: schema, lifecycle, etc.
+Now, you need to configure its characteristics: schema, lifecycle, etc.

 1. Fill in the [**Definition** tab]({{page space='studio' page='documents'}}).
     ![]({{file page='web-ui-document-layouts' name='definition_contract.png'}} ?w=600,border=true)

     {{#> callout type='info' }}
-    Click on the question mark to have more information on each of the parameters.
+    For more information on each parameter, click on the question mark.
     {{/callout}}

+1. Select icons.
+    <br>Click on the **Select Resource** button to select any PNG/SVG file available in the Studio project resources or upload your own.

-1. In order for an icon to work on every different views, you need:
+    In order for an icon to work on every different views, you need:
     - A .png icon for the **Icon** and **Large Icon** fields.
     - An .svg icon next to the **SVG Icon** field.</br>
-    From **Select Resource** buttons, you can select any PNG/SVG file available in the Studio project resources or upload your own.

     {{#> callout type='tip' }}
     If the icons and lifecycle resources for your document type do not exist yet, you can create them from: